MicrosoftDocs/architecture-center/docs/example-scenario/azure-virtual-desktop/azure-virtual-desktop-multi-region-bcdr-content.md

 For diagnostics and monitoring, it's recommended to use the same Log Analytics workspace for both the primary and secondary host pool.
 Using this configuration, [AVD Insights](/azure/virtual-desktop/insights) offers a unified view of deployment in both regions.

-Using a single log destination could cause problems in case of entire primary region failure since the secondary region is not able to use the log workspace in the unavailable region.
-If this isn't acceptable, the following solutions could be adopted:
+However, using a single log destination could cause problems in case of entire primary region failure.
+The secondary region won't be able to use the log workspace in the unavailable region.
+If this is unacceptable, the following solutions could be adopted:

 - Use a separate Log Analytics workspace for each region, and then point AVD components to log toward the local one.
 - Test and review Logs Analytics [workspace replication and failover capabilities](/azure/azure-monitor/logs/workspace-replication).